gsocnikos/musescore_crash/cv2pdb/README.txt

 Simply run

-cv2pdb debuggee.exe
+cv2pdb.exe MuseScore.exe

-it will produce a file:
+it will produce the file:

-debuggee.pdb
+MuseScore.pdb

-in the case that outputs:
+in the case that outputs is:

 no code view found

-that means that the executable does not contains the symbols and allocation tables to enable them compile the source gode with the -g option: g++ -g debuggee.cpp -o debuggee.exe
+that means that the executable does not contains the symbols and allocation tables to enable them compile the source code with the -g option as a simple example: g++ -g debuggee.cpp -o debuggee.exe

+After you produce the MuseScore.pdb you have to produce the symbol file using: dump_syms.exe MuseScore.pdb > MuseScore.sym

+This is the file that is needed from breakpads to produce the human readable trace from the minidumps